Round two… FIGHT!

 • Products or prices in the context of viticulture (how grapes are grown) or winemaking (how wine is made).

-• The issue(s) involved in marketing still or sparkling wines through the lenses of a surplus vintage, market trends/fads, style (e.g. non-dosé sparkling wines, rosés, orange wines), or a product's scarcity (whether due to production size, a poor vintage, or reputation of a winery).
+• The issue(s) involved in marketing still or sparkling wines through the lenses of a surplus vintage, market trends/fads, style (e.g., non-dosé sparkling wines, rosés, orange wines), or a product's scarcity (whether due to production size, a poor vintage, or the reputation of a winery).

 • Top markets by value and top markets by volume